 Commitment Letter.
-In July 2017, CV II, GHI, Mr. Tullis, one of our directors, and Tullis Opportunity Fund II, or "TOP II," an entity for which Mr. Tullis serves as the managing partner of its general partner, entered into a commitment letter with us pursuant to which such investors agreed, among other things, to invest in the aggregate approximately \$9.0 million in the initial closing of our Series B Preferred Unit financing and to consent to certain amendments to our Operating Agreement.
+In July 2017, CV II, GHI, Mr. Tullis, one of our directors, and TOP II, an entity for which Mr. Tullis serves as the managing partner of its general partner, entered into a commitment letter with us pursuant to which such investors agreed, among other things, to invest in the aggregate approximately \$9.0 million in the initial closing of our Series B Preferred Unit financing and to consent to certain amendments to our Operating Agreement.
 In exchange for such commitments, the investors were issued two Common Units for each dollar committed.
 The table below summarizes these issuances.